 - How can I find out if my incoming funds have arrived?

-- Are there any fees applicable for incoming international fund transfers into Citibank UK?
+- Are there any fees applicable for incoming international fund transfers into Citi UK?

-- Can I check whether a person's Citibank account
+- Can I check whether a person's Citi account

-We provide you with three ways to transfer funds from your Citibank UK Account:
+We provide you with four ways to transfer funds from your Citi UK Account:

 - By writing to Customer Services, PO Box #49930, London, SE5 7XT

-Please ensure that your contact details are current and correct in case a verification call becomes necessary.
+IMPORTANT NOTE: Please ensure that your contact details are current and correct in case a verification call or One Time Password is required.
 Only the contact details on record will be used.